PaulAvery/confish/README.md

 # confish
-A tiny module to render json data into mustache templates.
+A tiny module to render json data into [dot](http://olado.github.io/doT/) templates.
 It is built to work well with my [shtore](https://www.npmjs.com/package/shtore) tool.

 ## CLI
 JSON data should be passed via stdin. a template file can be specified as the only argument and the rendered template will be printed to stdout.